4 Things That Will Help You Clean Up Unpaid Traffic Tickets

 Cleaning up unpaid traffic tickets is not as simple as paying any outstanding fines you may owe.
 If you fail to pay your tickets by their due date, your fines may double, triple, or increase by even more than that.

 If you fail to pay your tickets in advance or show up in court on your assigned court date, some judges will issue a bench warrant for your arrest.
-Other judges may automatically find you guilty in your absence and impose a fine based on your charges.

 3. Determine If Your Driver’s License Is Suspended